-IBM PRODUCT IMAGERY
+IBM PRODUCT IMAGERY SYSTEM

 CLIENT – IBM

-PROJECT – IBM product imagery guidance
+PROJECT – IBM Product Imagery System

-ROLE – Cross-functional team • Designer • Author
+ROLE – Designer • Strategist • Author

 CHALLENGE

-IBM provides information about thousands of software products across its digital marketing ecosystem, yet had no unified visual language to show these products.
-Although robust, the IBM Design Language (IDL) did not provide direction for product imagery either.
+IBM provides information about thousands of software products across its digital marketing ecosystem, but lacked a unified visual language to show these products.
+Although robust, the

 CONSIDERATIONS

-Format: Although product imagery is used in multiple formats (static images, demos, webinars, tutorials, interactive widgets, product trials, etc.) we focused on static images.
+Although product imagery is used in multiple formats (static images, demos, webinars, tutorials, interactive widgets, product trials, etc.) we focused on static images.

 Outdated product UI: Not all of IBM’s software products have been “Carbonized,” or designed in the Carbon Design System.
 Designers and strategists were hesitant to show outdated products that were aesthetically unappealing, overly busy and clashed with the Carbon design on the product page.